ksclarke/packer-fcrepo4/README.md

 ## Deployment

 How you deploy the Graphite server will depend on which builder you've selected.
-These simple instructions assume you're already familiar with AWS and/or Docker.
+These simple instructions assume you're already familiar with AWS, Digital Ocean and/or Docker.
 For information about how to get started with these resources, consult their online documentation.
+Once your Fedora server has been started, Fedora can be accessed through a Web browser at /fcrepo4.

 ### AWS EC2 Instance